 I smile, looking at the other pairs of cadets sparring.
 "I don't think so.
 But look at them."
 I point to another pair who are both completely avoiding Pygon abilities.
 "You could take a lesson from them: Don't use Pygon attacks so much."

 "Last I checked, you weren't the instructor, so shut up, okay?"

 I shut up and keep watching the other cadets.
-After weeks of sparring, I've gotten used to the pain of sword wounds, and can tolerate them for the few moments before we're allowed to go to the medical wing.
+After weeks of sparring, I've gotten used to the pain of protection-muffled sword wounds, and can tolerate them for the few moments before we're allowed to go to the medical wing.
 We don't have any sort of analgesic because tampering with the human brain seems to kill the subject.
 I'm told the scientists couldn't figure it out and gave up centuries ago.

-Pain is, after all, part of the point.
-Experiences of intense pain strengthen our Pygon nodes - a part of the human brain that detects when we're holding weapons made of Pygon, and awakens special powers.
-This mysterious human connection to Pygon blades is the reason humans still have a place in combat, and also the reason why swords are our weapon of choice, even though turrets firing laser blasts have proven effective - no one cares if you can swing your gun extra hard.
+Besides, pain is, after all, part of the point.
+Experiencing and dishing out intense pain strengthens our Pygon nodes - a part of the human brain that detects when we're holding weapons made of Pygon, and awakens special powers.
+This mysterious connection to Pygon blades is the reason human soldiers are still used, and also the reason why swords are our weapon of choice, even though turrets firing laser blasts have proven effective - no one cares if you can swing your gun extra hard.

 "Alright, dismissed," the instructor says when the last pair finishes sparring.
 There are cameras all over the room that the instructor will use to review footage of our fights so she can talk about any mistakes that a lot of us are making next class.
-We turn in our weapons and leave.
+We collapse our blades, turn them in and leave.

 I always have trouble parting with mine.
 I know they're not my property, but I feel incomplete without them.